stoneyrh/gSOAP/gsoap/wsdl/README.txt

-        connect with authentication credentials (digest auth requires SSL) -R      generate REST operations for REST bindings in the WSDL -s      don't generate STL code (no std::string and no std::vector) -tfile  use type map file instead of the default file typemap.dat -u      don't generate unions
+        connect with authentication credentials (digest auth requires SSL) -R      generate REST operations for REST bindings in the WSDL -s      don't generate STL code (no std::string and no std::vector) -Sname  use name instead of 'soap' for the C++ class member with soap context -tfile  use type map file instead of the default file typemap.dat -u      don't generate unions
 -V      display the current version and exit